greglook/clj-cbor/README.md

 ### Write Handlers

 A write handler is a function which takes a typed value and returns an encodable representation.
-In most cases the representation is a CBOR tagged value.
+In most cases, the representation is a CBOR tagged value.
 The tag conveys the type semantic and generally the expected form that the representation takes.
+Write handlers are selected by a dispatch function, which defaults to `class`.
+The `clj-cbor.core/dispatch-superclasses` function can be used to construct an inheritance-based dispatcher.

 In some cases, multiple types will map to the same tag.
 For example, by default this library maps both `java.util.Date` and the newer `java.time.Instant` types